TripleTen experts

 Can you afford not to join a bootcamp?

 Usually, this section would come last.
-A typical article about financial aid for coding bootcamps would start out presenting all the dry data.
+A typical article about financing your coding bootcamp education would start out presenting all the dry data.
 Credit scores, loan options, and more would dominate the discussion.
-And we’ll get to a full explanation about financial aid and all that later, don’t worry.
+And we’ll get to a full explanation about all that later, don’t worry.

 But we want to start out by reminding you that an investment in a bootcamp is unlike any other you’ll make.
 In fact, affordability is a time-sensitive metric.
 Based on data from our Outcomes Report, not joining a bootcamp is actually the less affordable option if we consider the earning potential over time.